Oneself (running time 5 minutes)

 determine what effort gets put into it.
 Clearly the

-trickiest shots are the long split screen ones so for
+trickest shots are the long split screen ones so for them

-The key to making the film work is being able to respond and perform to people who aren't there which can feel a little weird when doing it for the first time.
+The key to making it all work is being able to respond and perform to people who aren't there which can be a little daunting.
 For example in the image below don't let your eyes deceive you, in reality both guys are looking at no one.

 Individual shots will usually have me quickly read the lines from the script (which in the example below is sitting on my lap) then I just deliver the line on camera accordingly.
 By the way the TV effect was achieved by placing the camera in the position of the TV and recording my lines, I then transfered the footage to DVD and just filmed it playing on the TV - mega easy.